zakchow/elk_project/readme.md

 The playbook implements the following tasks:
   1. Installs Docker.io and pip3
   2. Increases the Virtual Machine's memory
-  3. Downloads and oconfigures the ELK docker container
+  3. Downloads and configures the ELK docker container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.